 If the applicant does not respond to our comments or our comments are not resolved, we may take action to deny the application.
 We will notify the applicant or the agent for service by registered or certified mail and advise it that it may petition the Commission for review of a determination by the Division disallowing the objections.
 If as a result of this process we ultimately issue an order denying the application, we will post the denial order with the company’s filing history on sec.gov.

-Submit a short form application to CTExtensions@sec.gov.
-Do not use this email address for any other type of confidential treatment or extension request.
-Our procedures to evaluate and grant or deny applications to extend confidential treatment are the same as we follow to evaluate new requests.
+Submit short form applications to CTExtensions@sec.gov.
+Do not use this email address for any other type of confidential treatment application.

 17 CFR 230.406.